Leadership Practices That Support Innovation

 - How might I get multiple stakeholders (internal and external) to share resources and partner better?

 - In what ways might we improve the profitability of this product line/service?

-- How to improve our ability to rival new competitors in a specific channel?
+- How can we improve our ability to rival new competitors in a specific channel?

-- What might be all the ways to get into a given market?
+- What might be all the ways to break into a given market?

 - Individual leaders are responsible for ideation and creation.
 Their innovation work involves seeking and generating novel solutions and approaches, participating on innovation teams, and pushing across boundaries.

 - Team leaders may be managers, line supervisors, or project leaders who are accountable for team performance and managing resources.
 Their innovation work includes leading group innovation processes and obtaining resources from outside their units.

 - Leaders of managers support innovation teams by serving as connectors and champions.
 Their role includes supporting and protecting the innovation team from organizational systems, building a case for grassroots innovations, and facilitating cooperation between groups working on similar opportunities.

 - Leaders of functions help develop the innovation strategy and manage the pipeline of new products, processes, and services.
 They need to bridge silos and initiate changes to accommodate promising innovations.